AOEpeople/TYPO3_RestlerExamples/README.md

 ### Using git

-Download the latest version from Github by clone the repository:
+Download the latest version from GitHub by cloning the repository:

 ```bash
 git clone https://github.com/AOEpeople/TYPO3_RestlerExamples.git restler_examples